 Emotional Impact

 Even from the perspective of Adam’s and Nathan’s extended family, it is safe to say that the incident was a traumatic one.
-The sense of fear that permeated the air at the thought that they may have been and the sense of security that was experienced as soon as they were tucked back in safety aptly define what families go through in such scenarios.
+Fear filled the air when they thought they might be in danger.
+But relief washed over them once they were safe.
+This captures what families feel in these

 Conclusion